docker/docs/content/manuals/security/for-admins/provisioning/scim.md

 1. Go to **Directory > People > YOUR GROUP > Applications > YOUR APPLICATION**, then select the **Edit** icon.
 2. Update the attributes to the desired values.

-If a user doesn't already have attributes set up, users who are added to the group will inherit these attributes upon provsioning.
+If a user doesn't already have attributes set up, users who are added to the group will inherit these attributes upon provisioning.

 {{< /tab >}}
 {{< tab name="Entra ID SAML 2.0" >}}